solo-io/supergloo/docs/content/reference/api/mesh.md

 <a name="discovery.mesh.gloo.solo.io.MeshSpec.AgentInfo"></a>

 ### MeshSpec.AgentInfo
-information about the SMH Cert-Agent which may be installed to the remote cluster which contains the Mesh control plane
+information about the Gloo Mesh Cert-Agent which may be installed to the remote cluster which contains the Mesh control plane

 | Field | Type | Label | Description |